talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 >
 So my primary guideline would be **don't even consider microservices unless you have a system that's too complex to manage as a monolith**.
 The majority of software systems should be built as a single monolithic application.
 Do pay attention to good modularity within that monolith, but don't try to separate it into separate services.

-Martin's been generous.
+Martin's being generous.
 I believe that only very few, very large organizations really benefit from microservices.
 Netflix is one of such organizations.
 Their system grew too large and too complex to justify switching to microservices.

 In almost all cases, you can't go wrong by building a monolith first.
 You break your architecture into services-oriented or... microservices when the benefits outweigh the complexity.